deveel/deveel.webhooks/docs/basic_usage_send.md

 # Sending Webhooks

-As mentioned above, the simple act of sending webhooks to receivers is not depdenent from the existence of subscriptions, but the process might still be configured.
+The simple act of sending Webhooks to receivers is not depdenent from the existence of subscriptions, and can be executed throug direct invocations to instances of the `IWebhookSender`.

----
+## Configuring the Webook Sender

-Still assuming you are working on a traditional _[ASP.NET application model](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-5.0&tabs=windows)_, you can start using the sender functions of this framework through the _Dependency Injection_ (DI) pattern, including a default implementation of the sender during the Startup of your application, by calling the `.AddWebhooks()` extension method provided by _Deveel Webhooks_, and optionally configuring the behavior of the delivery:
+Assuming you are working on a traditional _[ASP.NET application model](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-5.0&tabs=windows)_, you can start using the sender functions of this framework through the _Dependency Injection_ (DI) pattern, including a default implementation of the sender during the Startup of your application, by calling the `.AddWebhooks()` extension method provided by _Deveel Webhooks_, and optionally configuring the behavior of the delivery:

 ``` csharp
 using System;